 Newborn puppies spend most of their time sleeping; hence, comfortable bedding is vital.

-- Mother’s Milk: For the first four weeks, a mother’s milk provides all the essential nutrients the puppies need.
-Monitor feeding sessions to ensure each puppy gets an adequate share.
+For the first month, mother’s milk presents all the essential vitamins the dogs need.
+Track feeding periods to make certain all puppies receives an adequate percentage.

 As the puppies start transitioning to solid food, ensuring they’re properly hydrated becomes crucial.

-- Fresh Water: Always have a bowl of fresh water available, especially when they start eating solid food.
+• Always have a bowl of fresh water near, mainly once they start consuming solid meals.

-- Avoid Cow’s Milk: It can be hard for puppies to digest and may cause diarrhea.
+• Cow milk can be hard for dogs to digest and might cause diarrhea

 3. Monitoring Health & Growth

-Keeping a close eye on the puppies’ health and growth can help detect any potential issues early on.
+Keeping a near eye at the puppies’ health and growth can help stumble across any problems early on.

 Routine Vet Checks